joomengine/jcb-documentation/072-Setup-Local-Development-Environment-with-Bitnami.md

 ### Step 1: Download Bitnami Joomla Stack

-1. Search for **“Bitnami Joomla Stack”** in your browser.
+1. Search for **"Bitnami Joomla Stack"** in your browser.
-2. Visit the official Bitnami site or Joomla’s documentation link.
+2. Visit the official Bitnami site or Joomla's documentation link.
 3. Choose the correct installer for your system:

    * **Windows** (`.exe`)